 From PMO to VMO

 Many enterprises have discovered that centralized decision-making and traditional mindsets can undermine the move to Lean-Agile practices.
-As a result, some enterprises have abandoned the Project Management Office (PMO) approach, distributing all the responsibilities to ARTs and Solution Trains.
+As a result, some enterprises have abandoned the PMO approach, distributing all the responsibilities to ARTs and Solution Trains.
 Unfortunately, this choice can inhibit the adoption of successful execution patterns, standard measures, and reporting that can be developed and applied across the portfolio.

 One option is redesigning the traditional PMO to become a Value Management Office (VMO).
 Operating through LPM, the VMO leverages the specialized skills, knowledge, and relationships of the current PMO while transitioning themselves and the portfolio to a new Lean-Agile way of working.
 VMO activities often include the following: